 Cat Street is called ‘Upper Lascar Row’ on the map so be sure to wander here and to the nearby Wet Markets where fresh produce is on display and the street scene offers some great photography opportunities.

-Location #8 Flower, Goldfish and Bird Market, Mong Kok
+Location #8 Flower, Goldfish and Bird Markets, Mong Kok

 Street markets in Hong Kong are one of the most amusing experiences you can have.
 By grouping stalls selling similar products they’ve created streets buzzing with energy and colour, if you need to find something you will no doubt find 500 varieties in the one street.
 Photo worthy from every angle!

 My pick are the Flower, Fish and Bird Markets of Kowloon.
-The Bird Garden is such a unique little hub of antique bird cages housing exotic bird species some for sale and others just for show.
-Local bird enthusiasts gather here to enjoy the songbirds and bring theirs along for a playdate, it’s so special to see how proud they are of their birds and if you’re lucky you will also get invited to hold them.
+The Yuen Po Street Bird Garden is such a unique little hub of antique bird cages housing exotic bird species some for sale and others just for show.
+Local bird enthusiasts gather here to enjoy the songbirds and bring theirs along for a play date, it’s so special to see how proud they are of their birds and if you’re lucky you will also get invited to hold them.